Pareto-NRPA: A Novel Monte-Carlo Search Algorithm for Multi-Objective Optimization: Related Works

 \subsection{Multi-objective optimization}

 A large part of the literature in MOO is related to evolutionary computing, and particularly genetic algorithms.
 Multi-objective evolutionary algorithms (MOEAs) typically generate good solutions while keeping a large degree of diversity in the solution set.
-NSGA-II \cite{deb_fast_2002} is one of such algorithms, and has remained the state-of-the-art for MOO due to its ease of use and adaptability.
-Other popular genetic algorithms for multi-objective optimization include SMS-EMOA \cite{hochstrate_sms-emoa_2007}, SPEA-2 \cite{zitzler_spea2_2001} and MOEA/D \cite{zhang_moead_2007}.
+NSGA-II \cite{deb_fast_2002} is one of such algorithms, and is popular in MOO due to its ease of use and adaptability.
+Other popular genetic algorithms for multi-objective optimization include SMS-EMOA \cite{hochstrate_sms-emoa_2007}, SPEA-2 \cite{zitzler_spea2_2001}, NSGA-III \cite{deb_evolutionary_2014} and MOEA/D \cite{zhang_moead_2007}.
 MOEAs have been used successfully for many multi-objective optimization problems, such as water management \cite{lewis_solving_2017} or change detection in satellite images \cite{yavariabdi_change_2017}.

 Approaches to MOO using reinforcement learning have also been proposed \cite{van_moffaert_hypervolume-based_2013}.
 Multi-objective reinforcement learning (MORL) is a branch of reinforcement learning that aims to learn a set of policies for multi-objective Markov decision processes.
 MORL has been successfully applied to many real-world problems \cite{oh_multi-objective_2024} \cite{li_urban_2019} \cite{castelletti_tree-based_2012}.
 Search and planning methods such as Monte-Carlo Tree Search, on the other hand, are less popular approaches for MOO.
 The UCT algorithm \cite{kocsis_bandit_2006}, one of the foremost MCTS algorithms, has notably been adapted to MOO \cite{chen_pareto_2019}, \cite{wang_multi-objective_nodate}.
 While there are similarities between RL and MCTS techniques \cite{vodopivec_monte_2017}, MCTS algorithms largely ignore the discounted reward mechanism, which is crucial in RL, in favour of terminal rewards observed after a playout.
 MCTS methods also often keep in memory only part of the search space and collect information through simulated playouts instead of real interaction with the environment.